lovebc/lovebc.github.io/_posts/2020-10-22-attention.md

 [We found](https://arxiv.org/abs/2002.02342) that the goal-directed attention approach generally outperformed (i.e., higher $d^\prime$) the widely used transfer learning approach in all three tasks.

-One explanation is that even though the attention layer had fewer tunable parameters ($512$ vs. $4,096,000$ parameters) than the retraining approach, the cascading effects through subsequent networks layers provided the needed flexibility to match the task goal.
+One explanation is that even though the attention layer had fewer tunable parameters ($512$ vs. $4,096,000$ parameters) than the retraining approach, the cascading effects through subsequent network layers provided the needed flexibility to match the task goal.
 The results suggest that this neuroscience-inspired approach can enable the model to more effectively adapt to new tasks at a relatively low cost.
 Additionally, since each attention weight has a unique correspondence to the entire feature map from the preceding layer, this goal-directed mechanism can potentially be more interpretable than the fully connected weights.